extendr/extendr/paper.md

 Mossa Merhi Reimert received funding from the Danish Food and Veterinary Administration for his PhD project.

-Claus O. Wilke acknowledges funding from The University of Texas at Austin (Reeder Centennial Fellowship in Systematic and Evolutionary Biology, Blumberg Centennial Professor in Molecular Evolution).
+Claus O. Wilke acknowledges funding from the University of Texas at Austin (Reeder Centennial Fellowship in Systematic and Evolutionary Biology, Blumberg Centennial Professor in Molecular Evolution).

 We would like to acknowledge Jeroen Ooms for his [hellorust](https://github.com/r-rust/hellorust) [@hellorust_cran], and continuous maintenance of a hand-written embedding of Rust in an R proof-of-concept project.
 Their [github.com/r-rust](https://github.com/r-rust) contains several examples